Becoming CT State

 Support and Learning Outside the Classroom

-Scaling exemplary student support practices from across the 12 campuses will provide students with the lifelines they need to achieve their educational goals.
-The campuses will continue to offer a wide range of student support services, ensuring each student’s academic success, whether they are just starting their educational journey or returning to upskill or change careers.
+Scaling exemplary student support practices from across the 12 campuses provides students with the lifelines they need to achieve their educational goals.
+The campuses continue to offer a wide range of student support services, ensuring each student’s academic success, whether they are just starting their educational journey or returning to upskill or change careers.

 A Commitment to Community

-CT State will continue to offer a full array of non-credit programs and classes - including those for personal and professional development, and for youth and senior citizens – at its campuses.
+CT State offers a full array of non-credit programs and classes - including those for personal and professional development, and for youth and senior citizens – at its campuses.

-Lectures, readings, concerts, intramurals and other student and community enrichment activities will be offered, as well.
+Lectures, readings, concerts, intramurals and other student and community enrichment activities are offered as well.

 We Are CT State